SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Patterns.rst

 Value-Binding Pattern
 ---------------------

-A :newTerm:`value-binding pattern` binds matched values to variable or constant names.
+A :newTerm:`value-binding pattern` binds matched values to constant names.
-Value-binding patterns that bind a matched value to the name of a constant begin with the ``let`` keyword.

-Identifiers patterns within a value-binding pattern bind new named variables or constants to their matching values.
+Identifiers patterns within a value-binding pattern bind new named constants to their matching values.
 For example, you can decompose the elements of a tuple and bind the value of each element to a corresponding identifier pattern.